 An emergency order on July 15 requires masks inside businesses and requires companies to post notices on the requirement, News 6 reports

+A mask mandate in town expired at the end of September, and officials have since approved a resolution encouraging the use of face coverings in businesses.
 The town issued an executive order requiring face masks for all employees and visitors to town-owned indoor facilities.
 All businesses in town that are open to customers are also required to post a sign making clear their face mask policies.
 Any businesses deemed essential must require masks for visitors and employees.
 Requirements don’t apply to those under age 6.
 The order was recently extended

 Jacksonville officials issued a mask order on June 29.
 The requirement applies to public and indoor spaces, reports News4Jax.

 The South Florida city now requires face coverings in all essential businesses.
 An order was expanded on June 26 to cover anytime individuals leave their own homes.